 - Assign a human factors champion, this will be your focal point.
 Perhaps a supervisor or health and safety professional.

 - Engage senior leadership – help them to understand human factors and the benefits of the approach.
 Include why it’s not sufficient to focus on the ‘human errors’ of front-line staff, and introduce the many Performance Influencing Factors that influence our behaviours.
-I’ll shortly be uploading a short PowerPoint presentation that you can use to introduce human factors.

 - Review the key human factors Topics on this website.
 The Incidents pages will help you to understand how several topics can interact to cause a major event.